-You can also spread bet forex pairs at this FCA broker with leverage of 1:30 and the minimum deposit is just £20.
+You can also spread bet forex pairs at this Financial Conduct Authority broker with leverage of 1:30 and the minimum deposit is just £20.
 Only invest what you can afford to lose and start by paper trading on a demo account.

 Foreign exchange betting is a popular trading mechanism, that allows you to speculate on the exchange rate of currency pairs like GBP/USD or USD/JPY.
 For each point that the exchange rate moves - your profit or loss will increase.
 For example, if you stake £10 per point on an AUD/USD long order and the pair moves in your favor by 5 points - you will make gains of £50.